kiran-regmi/kiran-regmi/README.md

 # 👋 🔐 Cybersecurity Project Portfolio 🔐 👋

-## ✅ Vulnerability Management Dashboard:
-- Build a dashboard to track and priotize security vulnerabilites

 ## ✅ Cloud Security with AWS IAM:
 - ***[Let's use IAM to control access to our AWS resources](https://github.com/kiran-regmi/cloud-security-aws-iam)***